Koji Yakusho: International breakthrough: Shall We Dance?

 Shall We Dance? was such a major hit in Japan that it inspired a domestic dance craze.
 Ballroom groups and dance schools multiplied in the country after the film's release, and people who previously would never admit to taking lessons announced that they did with pride.
 Director Masayuki Suo said of his lead, who until that point was known mostly for playing good-looking samurai, "we thought he could play this overworked, tired Japanese businessman, and he did....
-[H]e pulled everything off and took his dance training so seriously."
+He pulled everything off and took his dance training so seriously."

 The film also was one of Japan's highest-grossing movies outside the country.
 It earned $9.5 million in the US and inspired a remake starring Jennifer Lopez and Richard Gere, with Gere playing Yakusho's role.

 Yakusho next won the Hochi Film Award for Best Actor for Bounce Ko Gals, a film which dealt with high school prostitution specifically, and money worship in general.
 He collaborated with horror director Kiyoshi Kurosawa in Cure, License to Live, Seance, Charisma, Pulse, Doppelganger, Retribution, and Tokyo Sonata.
 Yakusho found further recognition with international audiences to some extent with roles in such films as Memoirs of a Geisha and Babel.
-In the latter, directed by Alejandro González Iñárritu, he played the father of the deaf-mute played by Rinko Kikuchi.
+In the latter, directed by Alejandro González Iñárritu, he played the father of the deaf person played by Rinko Kikuchi.

-Later work
+Continued success

-In 2009, he debuted as director and writer of Toad's Oil.
+In 2009, he debuted as director of Toad's Oil.
 In 2010 and 2011 he was part of both ensemble casts in Takashi Miike's samurai films, 13 Assassins and Hara-Kiri: Death of a Samurai.
 The latter was in 3D and the first 3D film to be in competition at the Cannes Film Festival.

 In the 2011 war drama film Rengō Kantai Shirei Chōkan: Yamamoto Isoroku, Yakusho portrayed Admiral Isoroku Yamamoto.
 Yakusho was reportedly the only actor considered for the role; had he not accepted it, the film would have been canceled.

 In 2018 he was in The Blood of Wolves.
+For his performance in Perfect Days, directed by Wim Wenders, Yakusho won best actor at the 2023 Cannes Film Festival.
+In the same year, he has been selected 2023 Taipei Golden Horse Film Festival’s filmmaker in focus.